dokutan/rgb_keyboard/doc/README.md

 # Capturing USB data

-For this section i am assuming you are running wireshark on linux, and have a VM with the official software set up.
+For this section i am assuming you are running wireshark on linux, and have a VM with the official software and USB passthrough set up.
+The process is identical if you want to capture the communication of any Linux software.
+For further questions and if you are on Windows consult the wireshark documentation.

 1. load the usbmon kernel module ``sudo modprobe usbmon``
 2. identify the USB bus id and device number by running lsusb